Hengle/PresentMon/IntelPresentMon/pc-readme.md

 You need to build the Vue.js web application (compile single file components and bundle into chunks) before it can be loaded by the Chromium engine embedded in the desktop application.

+These build artifacts are automatically copied to the output directory as a post-build step in the MSVC project.
+Furthermore, in Release builds the post-build script automatically downloads dependencies and executes a production build.

 You can either run a development build process, which builds in dev mode and starts a local server with hotloading support:

 ```